AbhiK24/abhik24.github.io/_posts/2017-08-20-Books-I-have-read-till-date.md

 date: 2017-08-20
 ---

-Gödel, Escher, Bach: An Eternal Golden Braid, also known as GEB, by Douglas Hofstadter. "\n" The World Is Flat: A Brief History of the Twenty-first Century, by Thomas L. Friedman. "\n" The Undercover Economist, by Tim Harford
+Gödel, Escher, Bach: An Eternal Golden Braid, also known as GEB, by Douglas Hofstadter.

+The World Is Flat: A Brief History of the Twenty-first Century, by Thomas L. Friedman.

+The Undercover Economist, by Tim Harford.

 Dreams from My Father: A Story of Race and Inheritance, by Barack Obama.

 The Audacity of Hope: Thoughts on Reclaiming the American Dream, by Barack Obama.

-The Man Who Mistook His Wife for a Hat and Other Clinical Tales, by neurologist Oliver Sacks
+The Man Who Mistook His Wife for a Hat and Other Clinical Tales, by neurologist Oliver Sacks.

 NeuroLogic: The Brain's Hidden Rationale Behind Our Irrational Behavior 1st Edition, by Eliezer Sternberg MRUTUNJAY (Marathi), by SHIVAJI SAWANT.
 Amcha Baap an Amhi (Marathi), by Narendra Jadhav.